Elderly activities are not just for entertainment!

 Making Easy Planters -- And when you grow those gardens, consider another fun and easy project -- creative planter ideas.
 Making and/or finding unusual planters is an easy activity for all ages and abilities.
 Use them as unique gifts and give-aways, show off heirloom and vintage items, plus see our easy craft ideas of how to give them a hand crafted touch.
 We used an old boot from a family member as a planter.

-Make A Simple Centerpiece -- Seniors can be involved in so many parties, activities, get-togethers, public events, clubs, and the like, that making a nice centerpiece can be a year-around activity.
+Make A Simple Centerpiece -- So many elderly activities can involve parties, get-togethers, public events, clubs, and the like, that making a nice centerpiece can be done pretty much year round.
 Plus they're great for give-aways, raffles, silent auctions, etc. Helping to make centerpieces can be a very fulfilling project.
 And they make great gifts.

 We point you to the various projects all over our web site on our Make Fun and Affordable Centerpieces page.
 They're quite affordable because there are so many items you probably already have around that you can use.
 We show how.